gschmutz/bigdata-spark-workshop/06-spark-dataframe/README.md

 from pyspark.sql.types import *
 ```

 Next let’s import the flights data into a DataFrame and show the first 5 rows.
-We use header=true to use the header line for naming the columns and specify to infer the schema.
+We use header=true to use the header line for naming the columns and specify to infer the schema (replace `s3a://flight-bucket/raw/airports` by `hdfs://namenode:9000/user/hue/flight-data/raw/airports` if using the `hdfs` flavour)

 ```python
 %pyspark
 airportsRawDF = spark.read.csv("s3a://flight-bucket/raw/airports",